-The third highest peak in the globe, Mount Kanchenjunga is famous among the travel seekers.
-As per the government policy in Nepal, trekkers require the permit if the area of the trek is an open border or have a connection with another country.
-Since Kanchenjunga trekking area shares its border with India and China, Restricted Area Permit (RAP) is required for it.
+The third highest peak on the globe, Mount Kanchenjunga is famous among travel seekers.
+As per the government policy in Nepal, trekkers require a permit if the area of the trek is an open border or have a connection with another country.
+Since the Kanchenjunga trekking area shares its border with India and China, a Restricted Area Permit (RAP) is required for it.
 We found many people getting stuck with the permits.
-If you are planning for Kanchenjunga trekking area, don’t forget to get the following permits:
+If you are planning for the Kanchenjunga trekking area, don’t forget to get the following permits.

 Since the process takes about two hours, applying for special restricted area permits is entangled.
 There is no arrangement for booking ahead of time.
-There must be at least two trekkers for getting the permit and the process must be forwarded by an administration approved guide.
+There must be at least two trekkers for getting the permit and the process must be forwarded by an administration-approved guide.
 Hence Kanchenjunga trekking area must be arranged by a fully well-organized agency of the concerned area with a license holder guide.
 The expense for Kanchenjunga restricted area entry permit is presently set at USD 10 for every individual for each week.
-Below are four villages development committees which are declared restricted in the Kanchenjunga trekking area.
+Below are four village development committees that are declared restricted in the Kanchenjunga trekking area.

 - Yamphuding village

 - Lelep village

 - Olangchungola village

 Just below Mount Kanchenjunga, lies the Kanchanjunga Conservation area.
 The area is situated in northeastern Nepal in Taplejung District and is bordered by the Tibet Autonomous region by both China and India.
 During the spring season, the area has an excellent view of Rhododendron, Juniper, Snow leopard, Himalayan bear, Red Panda, and many more creatures.
 The free Kanchenjunga conservation area entry permit is currently set at NRs 2000 per person.